Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Introduction

-The contributions of this paper includes two novel MSSL approaches for identification of the number of sound sources as well as localizing them in a three-dimensional (3D) environment.
-The rotation of the bi-microphone array generates an Interaural Time Difference (ITD) signal with data points forming multiple discontinuous sinusoidal waveforms.
-In the first approach, a novel mapping mechanism is developed to convert the acquired ITD signal to an orientation domain.
-An unsupervised classification is then conducted using the Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
-DBSCAN~\cite{Ester1996} is one of the most popular nonlinear clustering techniques.
-It can discover any arbitrary shaped clusters of densely grouped points in a data set and outperforms other clustering methods in the literature~\cite{Raj2017,Farmani2017}.
+The contributions of this paper include two novel MSSL approaches for SAUVs.
+Both approaches are able to identify both the number of sound sources and their 3D locations by only using a self-rotating bi-microphone array.
+In the first approach, a novel mapping mechanism is developed to convert the acquired ICTD signal to an orientation domain.
+Unsupervised classification is then conducted using the Density-Based Spatial Clustering of Applications with Noise (DBSCAN)~\cite{Ester1996}.
+The second approach is based on a sinusoidal ICTD regression using a RANSAC-based method.
+Both simulations and experiments were conducted to verify the proposed methodology.

-The second presented novel approach for MSSL completes a sinusoidal ITD regression using a RANSAC-based method.
-Each of the sine waves in the ITD signal corresponds to a single sound source.
-The data points associated with each sine wave is separated by performing a repeated sinusoidal regression using RANSAC~\cite{Fischler1981}.
-After a model is fitted in an iteration, the associated data points will be removed from the ITD signal before the next iteration starts.
-The azimuth and elevation angles of the sound source are then determined for each fitted model.
-A threshold is then selected to determine the number of sound sources with the qualifying number of data points.

-Both simulations and experiments were conducted to test the proposed two approaches.
-The results show that both approaches are capable of correctly generating the number of sound sources and their 3D orientations in terms of azimuth and elevation angles.
-However, the RANSAC-based approach outperforms the DBSCAN-based approach on the identification of the number of sound sources, while the DBSCAN-based approach outperforms the RANSAC-based approach in the localization accuracy.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:Mathematical-Model}, the mathematical calculation for the ITD signal generated by the self-rotating microphone array is presented.
-In Section~\ref{sec:Model-for-Mapping}, the mapping mechanism for regression is presented.
-Section~ \ref{sec:Localization-using-DBSCAN} presents the localization algorithm using DBSCAN clustering and Section~\ref{sec:Localization-using-RANSAC} presents the RANSAC-based localization algorithm.
-Simulation results are presented and discussed in Section~\ref{sec:Results-and-Discussion} and Section~ \ref{sec:Conclusion-and-Future-Scope} concludes the paper.
+In Section~\ref{sec:Preliminaries}, the mathematical calculation for the ICTD signal generated by the self-rotating microphone array is presented.
+In Section~\ref{sec:Model-for-Mapping}, the mapping mechanism for regression and clustering is presented.
+Section~ \ref{sec:Methodology} presents the two proposed approaches for MSSL.
+Simulation and experimental results are presented and discussed in Section~\ref{sec:Results-and-Discussion}.
+Section~\ref{sec:Conclusion-and-Future-Scope} concludes the paper.